briggstwitchell/git-workshop/basic-commands/git-init.md

 git init
 ```

 So, what did this just do?

-Let's take a look at the contents of our directory:
+When you run git init, you are setting up a git repository.
+This means that git is setting up any structures it needs to track your work, and placing them in a special folder called .git.
+Let's take a look at the contents of our directory now:

 __linux/mac__
 ```bash